-A native of Detroit, Radatz graduated from Michigan State University, where he was a star basketball and baseball player.
-Boston signed Radatz before the 1959 season as an amateur free agent.
+Dick Radatz was born on April 2, 1937 in Detroit and graduated from Michigan State University, where he was a star basketball and baseball player.
+The Red Sox signed him before the 1959 season as an amateur free agent.

 His rookie year, 1962, was by any measure a success.
-He saved 24 games, with an ERA+ of 184.
-He also averaged 2 IP per appearance, providing a high number of quality innings.
-Unfortunately, Radatz would finish in a three-way tie for the Rookie of the Year.
+Unfortunately, he would finish in a three-way tie for the Rookie of the Year.
 This didn't stop him from putting together an even better season in 1963.
 He certainly got plenty of attention.

-In 1963, his best season, he embarrassed the whole league, as he saved 25 games and went 15-6 with a 1.97 ERA, 132 IP and 162 K, becoming the first pitcher in history to have consecutive 20-save seasons.
+In 1963, his best season, he embarrassed the whole league, as he went 15-6 with a 1.97 ERA, and 162 K, becoming the first pitcher in history to have consecutive 20-save seasons.
 The same season he was selected to the All-Star Game, and impressed with strikeouts of Willie Mays, Dick Groat, Duke Snider, Willie McCovey and Julián Javier in the two innings he pitched.
-In 1963, Yankee manager Ralph Houk said, "For two seasons, I've never seen a better pitcher," and reporters apparently agreed: Radatz finished 5th in MVP voting despite Boston's 7th-place finish.
+He finished 5th in MVP voting despite Boston's 7th-place finish.

-Radatz received his second Fireman of the Year award in 1964 for his league-leading 29 saves with 16 wins and a 2.29 ERA in 79 games.
+He received his second Fireman of the Year award in 1964 for his league-leading 29 saves and a 2.29 ERA in 79 games.
 Again, he was selected an All-Star (but was saddled with the loss in that game when Johnny Callison hit a dramatic home run).
 Most notably, he fanned 181 batters in 157 innings, setting a record that still stands for most strikeouts by a relief pitcher in a single season.